lestathn/ZeroBank-AutomatedTest/README.md

 # CypressFlowTest
-Flow Test Using Cypress
+Flow Test Using Cypress on ZeroBank Website

+-Requirement
+**System requirements**
+*Operating System*
+Cypress is a desktop application that is installed on your computer.
+The desktop application supports these operating systems:

+1. 1. macOS 10.9 and above (64-bit only)
+1. 2.
+Linux Ubuntu 12.04 and above, Fedora 21 and Debian 8 (64-bit only)
+1. 3.
+Windows 7 and above

+*Node.js*
+If you’re using npm to install Cypress, we support:

+Node.js 8 and above

+-Installation
+*on Console run*
+1. --$ npm install cypress --save-dev
+2. --$ npm run install

-The next project is an automatic test on site https://word-nerds-client.herokuapp.com/ using cypress and javascript
+The next project is an automatic test on site http://zero.webappsecurity.com/index.html using cypress and javascript

-To open the Cypress UI: npm run cypress:open
+To open the Cypress UI run on console: npm run cypress:open

-To Open the Cypress Headless: npm run cypress:headless"
+To Open the Cypress Headless run on console: npm run cypress:headless"

-To add more test:  touch cypress/integration/{Your Test File}
+To add more test run on console:  touch cypress/integration/{Your Test File}

-note: if you running the signUp Test this will fail, you need change the email and user name on the lines 15,16,18,19.